nwilkens/graphite-ng/README.md

 Experimental version of a new generation Graphite API server in Golang, leveraging Go's efficient concurrency constructs.
 Goals are: speed, ease of deployment. elegant code.
-Furthermore, this rewrite allows to redesign and fundamentally improve some specific annoyances.
+Furthermore, this rewrite allows to fundamentally redesign some specific annoyances.

 # Limitations